denegrij/CUR/CT-CUR.md

 ---

-But... there is always a *but*... you might be thinking how to view this information in a more ~~less-geek~~user friendly way
+But... there is always a *but*... you might be thinking how to view this information in a ~~less-geek~~ more user friendly way

 Well, that's not hard to do with [Amazon QuickSight](https://aws.amazon.com/quicksight/)